 Even if that person makes mistakes sometimes or fails to perform something precisely as well as the most talented employee would, they’d be willing to take feedback about how to do better next time.

 Someone conscientious and easy to work with makes the workplace a great place to be.
 It’s hard to be in a negative mood around someone who always encourages you to look at the bright side.
 People with the right attitude are motivators who understand what their goals are.
 The workplace simply cannot have enough people with excellent attitudes working towards the mutual completion of a goal.

 7. Attention to Self Care

 Believe it or not, companies are more likely to get high-quality results from an employee who is focused on self-care than an employee who mainly relies on their talent.
 People who eat right and exercise are likely to be full of energy and positive endorphins, helping them breeze right through that after-lunch slump that so many employees fall into.
 Since they’re taking great care of themselves, they’re also likely to have better immune systems.
 They won’t call in sick very often – you can count on them to reliably attend work throughout every major project.

 These employees will sleep well, use their vacation time when they need it, and approach looming challenges with an adequate amount of confidence.
 They’re reliable, and they value themselves.
 Their attention to self-care might also indicate that they’ve found a perfect work-life balance, making them less susceptible to burnout that may inspire them to quit or bounce over to a competitor.
 This will carry them a long way throughout their careers.

-There are far more aspects to the “dream employee” than talent.
+There are far more aspects to the “dream employee” than talent for career success.
 You may have heard the saying “what I lack in talent, I make up for in enthusiasm” and this is remarkably true.
 If you are an employee who fears that you may not be talented enough, look at all the other skills in your arsenal.